 But something's too good, or too evil, to be true about this carpenter.
 Is he a madman obsessed with the young couple, a ghost determined to finish the house he could never complete in life, or all a part of the wife's mind?
 It's very rough around the edges, but the script at its core is clever enough to keep even jaded horror vets on the hook.
 It's tongue-in-cheek at times, with all the cheerfully over-the-top handyman-themed kills you'd expect, but the humor is never at the expense of the characters or the story.
 This isn't a horror comedy so much as a legit dramatic horror with some wit, striking a tone very similar to The Stepfather, and almost as successfully.
 And character actor Wings Hauser is at his best as the titular laborer out of his time and his mind.
 Admittedly, this film puts a lot of weight on his shoulders, but he carries it well, delivering demented speeches over his coworkers' wriggling bodies.

-There are no extras, really, apart from the Katarina's Nightmare Theater wrap-arounds.
+There are no extras on the DVD, really, apart from the Katarina's Nightmare Theater wrap-arounds.
 She doesn't have much to say even by Katarina's usual standards... her credits sequences last longer than the segments themselves, which are mostly just an excuse for her to pose holding a power drill.
 The only other things on this disc are bonus trailers, not even a trailer for The Carpenter... although it's possible none were ever created, apart from those thirty-second "coming soon to home video" ads.
 Anyway, this release does at least come with reversible artwork.
 It's the same imagery on both sides, but allows you to hide the garish Katrina banners.

 No comments: